khenriks/mp3fs/README.md

 As the file is read, it is transcoded into an internal per-file buffer.
 This buffer continues to grow while the file is being read until the whole file is transcoded in memory.
-The memory is freed only when the file is closed.
-This simplifies the implementation.
+Once decoded the file is kept in a disk buffer and can be accessed very fast.

+Transcoding is done in an extra thread, so if other processes should access the same file they will share the same transcoded data, saving CPU time.
+If the first process abandons the file before its end, transconding will continue for some time.
+If the file is accessed again before the timeout transcoding will go on, if not stop and the chunk created so far discarded to save CPU time.

 Seeking within a file will cause the file to be transcoded up to the seek point (if not already done).
 This is not usually a problem since most programs will read a file from start to finish.
 Future enhancements may provide true random seeking.

-ID3 version 2.4 and 1.1 tags are created from the vorbis comments in the FLAC, Ogg Vorbis file or equivalent informaton.
+ID3 version 2.4 and 1.1 tags are created from the comments in the source file.
 They are located at  the start and end of the file respectively.

-A special optimisation is made so that applicatins which scan for id3v1 tags do not have to wait for the whole file to be transcoded before reading the tag.
+MP3 target only: A special optimisation is made so that applications which scan for id3v1 tags do not have to wait for the whole file to be transcoded before reading the tag.
 This *dramatically* speeds up such applications.

 Supported Output Formats